NCAR/ncar-python-tutorial/curricula/z230-pt1_script.md

    ```
 Commit the changes with "git commit -m for message, and the message "Adding script file"

-1. [git] Let's check the status of our git repository,
+23. [git] Let's check the status of our git repository,
    now.
 It should tell you that there are no changes
    made to your repository (i.e., your repository is
    up-to-date with the state of the code in your
-   directory).
+   directory).'

+Again with "git status" let's now check the status of our repository.

-1. [git] Look at the git logs, again:
+24. [git] Look at the git logs, again:

    ```bash
    $ git log